SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   Shampine's accuracy-optimal `kappa` values as defaults (has a keyword argument for a tuple of `kappa` coefficients).
 In development.
 - `JVODE_BDF` - An adaptive time adaptive order fixed-leading coefficient BDF method in Nordsieck form.
-The order adaptivity algorithm is derived from Sundials' `CVODE_BDF`.
 In development.

 #### Implicit Strong-Stability Preserving Runge-Kutta Methods for Hyperbolic PDEs (Conservation Laws)